Purav22/Course_Manager/README.md

 - Manage course details
 - Add, edit, and delete courses
 - Track course enrollment
+- Send Email notification for enrollment
+- Cookies to track the sessions.

 ## Setup:
 1. Clone the repository.